p-maraver/NeuroMorphoLiterature/README.md

 # NeuroMorphoLiterature
 NeuroMorpho.Org literature

-Installation documentation can be found under docs folder
+Under docs folder the documentation about the installation can be found

-Api Documentation can be found under apidocs folder
+Under apidocs folder the Api Documentation can be found